Guide to Calculate Margin vs Markup

 How are Margins and Markups used in the TMS?

-1. When a customer creates a margin for a customer, they are adding in a Markup Percentage and not a TRUE margin.
+1. When a broker creates a margin for a customer, they are adding in a Markup Percentage and not a TRUE margin.

 2. When pricing is displayed in the Cost Calculations section of the site, it is using the margin calculation and NOT the markup calculation.